Moses Cone Park – 6/13/12 – 14 Miles

 Lunch break in front of Flat Top Manor

-John and Mike at lunch
+John and Mike

 Consulting the map and the clock, the group decided to deviate from the original plan back to the parking area.
 The new destination lay in the opposite direction: the Cone cemetery where Moses and Bertha are buried.
 We followed Flat Top Trail underneath the Blue Ridge Parkway and climbed up along the edge of open pasture land still hosting curious cows.

 At the turnoff to the cemetery we found that we were no longer interested in gravesites but felt ambitious to hike another two miles to the Flat Top lookout tower, originally a wooden structure built on the highest point of the Cone property for the enjoyment of their guests.
 (A steel structure replaced it in 1954).
 We walked through more open fields before slipping back into the woods to ascend Flat Top Mountain.
 We met plenty of horses and hikers along the way.

 On top of Flat Top Tower – what clouds?
 Funny, I never notice them until I see the pictures.